 Many football drills keep players waiting in line to get involved.
 This football circuit drill will keep all your first team moving.

-You can execute this drill with as little as 6 players, but try to involve all your starting players including the goalkeeper.
+You can execute this drill with as few as 6 players, but try to involve all your starting players, including the goalkeeper.
 Use this drill as a link between your warm-up and a global training exercise.

 The progression is as follow:

 Keep the intensity.
 Ask players to keep moving from station to station.
-Do not aim at getting a smooth transition between stations, focus on continuous movement as fast as possible.
+Do not aim at getting a smooth transition between stations.
+Instead, focus on continuous movement as fast as possible.
 For example, if player 7 gets to the shooting station before Player 9 is ready to shoot, Player 9 should wait outside until there is a decent gap to shoot.
-After Player 10 is in, the progression should slowly get better and nobody should be waiting in a station.
+After Player 10 is in, the progression should slowly improve, and nobody should wait in a station.

-Do not wait for the goalkeeper to be ready, just shoot.
+Do not wait for the goalkeeper to be ready.
+Just shoot.
 The idea is not only to keep moving but to force the keeper to have kick reactions.
-This will be useful in real scenarios were the goalie stops a shot but the ball bounces straight to another striker.
+This will be useful in real scenarios where the goalie stops a shot, but the ball bounces straight to another striker.

 This exercise will be messy the first time you execute it but will get better as players get the idea and rhythm.
-Again, perfection is not the objective, your main objective is to keep everyone moving.
+But, again, perfection is not the objective.
+Your main objective is to keep everyone moving.